dkvc/gpkgstatus/README.md

 ## Contributing

 You are welcome to contribute to this project.
+Make sure to read [Contributing Guidelines](https://github.com/dkvc/gpkgstatus/blob/main/CONTRIBUTING.md).
+If you have any questions regarding contributing to this project, you can open an issue about it.